An Unsolved Murder in Colonial Malaya

 John St. Maur Ramsden (Source: Ancestry.com).
 Photos provided by the family are included in Meriel Buxton’s book ‘Poverty is Relative’.

 Buxton’s research didn’t include Malaysia but in the same year Lynn Hollen Lees Professor of History Emerita at the University of Pennsylvania published: ‘Planting Empire, Cultivating Subjects, British Malaya, 1786-1941’.
-Professor Lees describes the social hierarchy and working conditions on the plantations with John Ramsden’s death and liquidation of the Penang Rubber Estates Group providing a dramatic conclusion.
+She describes the social hierarchy and working conditions with John Ramsden’s death and liquidation of the Penang Rubber Estates Group providing a dramatic conclusion.

 To a modern reader John Ramsden’s sexual orientation would be irrelevant the emphasis more on colonial exploitation or abuse of position.
 In an age when homosexuality was illegal the threat of blackmail was enough to ensure family secrets were honoured.
 The inscriptions chosen by his parents for John’s tomb are telling; a son and heir cruelly gunned down for no reason with his honourable war service recorded on the other panel: